 Supplemental Pie Equipment

 Marble stays cold and provides a solid surface for rolling.
-I used to have a slab but didn’t have a convenient place for it in my kitchen, and eventually found I was just as happy working on my formica counter top.
+I used to have a slab but didn’t have a convenient place for it in my kitchen, and eventually found I was just as happy working on my Formica counter top.
 But it is good to keep your dough cool.
 It keeps the gluten from developing and making your crust tough.
+And the marble is very pretty.

 This handy plastic mat shows you just how big to roll out the dough for a variety of crust and pie pan sizes.
 It’s useful for other dough dishes as well: pizza, cookies, etc.